shortstheory/dtn-unetstack/README.md

 * how do I subscribe to DDN/DFNs?
     * they are getting sent to shell, but not to my agent for some reason
 * DatagramFailedNtf/DatagramDeliveryNtf does not give me information about which DatagramReq it is in response to
+* Should Beacons be sent to a topic or sent to a Broadcast Address instead?
+* How does Router know whether a DatagramReq has the Router headers or not?
+We need to do the same thing for DTNAgent
+* How do we differentiate between a message sent to DtnAgent from Link and from Router?
+A message coming from Router won't have the PDU fields.
+Maybe we could use getRecipient field to discriminate between these two cases?
+    * Where are the TTLs being decided?
+Does the Router add the TTLs to the DatagramReq before it sends it to DtnAgent?
+Or will the DtnAgent fill in the TTLs
+* Do we need a DtnReq/Ntf pair?
+* Should no Ntf and failed Ntf for delivery of a Datagram be handled the same way?
+* When we receive a failed Ntf for delivery, should we switch over to a different link or should we keep retrying on the same link?
+* How do we inform the other nodes about the ReliableLinks we have available?
+Even if an RL exists on the node, it may not actually be operational for sending messages (e.g. two AUVs trying to talk over a WiFi radio underwater).
+So we need to have some way of testing the Link between the nodes before advertising the Link.
+* Lost Beacon / disconnection mechanism?